 A: There is a fall and a spring granting cycle.
 Application deadlines and approval times vary, so we encourage you to plan ahead as much as possible and attend an orientation session for the latest info.

 Q: If I am awarded a scholarship, how will I receive the money?

 A: A check will be written to the organization or person indicated on your acceptance paperwork.
 You will be required to sign a Travel Agreement beforehand.

 A: Join us at the orientation session.
 Parents can also contact firstname.lastname@example.org.
 Para español, contáctenos por email, email@example.com.

 Q: If I was approved for a scholarship but didn’t use it, will I be eligible to apply again?

-For more information, please contact the foundation.
+For more information, please contact us at firstname.lastname@example.org.